Nov 21, 2017, 9:30:43 AM CST Jan 9, 2023, 10:28:44 AM CST

 1. Use flame-resistant decorations

-Reduce the risk of fire by decorating the tree with only flame-resistant materials.
+If your family has a Christmas tree, reduce the risk of fire by decorating it with ornaments made from flame-resistant materials like metal or glass.
 If purchasing an artificial tree, make sure it is fire-resistant.
 Be sure to keep a real tree well-watered to reduce the risk of fire.

 2. Keep small, breakable decorations out of reach

-The best option is to store delicate, breakable glass ornaments and decorations until your children are older.
+Using durable decorations is often the safest option for households with young children.
+Consider storing delicate, breakable glass ornaments and decorations until your children are older.
 If you do display them, make sure they are far from the reach of little hands.
-Consider placing a baby gate around your tree to make it, and delicate decorations, less accessible to tiny hands.
+Consider placing a baby gate around Christmas trees to make them, and delicate decorations, less accessible to tiny hands.

 3. Pick up wrappings, ribbons and bows

-The trimmings for gifts are beautiful, but they are a triple threat for children.
+The trimmings for gifts are beautiful, but they can pose some dangers to kids.
 Prevent possible suffocation, choking and fire hazards by gathering wrappings and packaging pieces as gifts are unwrapped.

-4. Place candles carefully and do not leave them burning unattended
+4. Place candles carefully and do not leave them unattended while burning

 5. Use precautions with decorations that can irritate skin, eyes and lungs